Dawn Staley comes to Minneapolis chasing bigger dreams for South Carolina, Black coaches

 If sometimes her goals are ethereal, sometimes a concrete reminder of where you've been is nice, too.
 Hence the confetti, gathered before the trip to Minneapolis with the goal of becoming the first Black coach — man or woman — to win multiple NCAA Division I basketball titles.

-When describing what she does, Staley doesn't always use the word coach.
+When describing what she does — and does well, as evidenced by Staley being named the Naismith Women's Coach of the Year for the second time Wednesday — she doesn't always use the word coach.
 "We are dream merchants for young people," Staley said after the Creighton game.
 "The young people on our team, they want to win.
 They want to go to Final Fours.
 They want to win national championships.
 We are creating lifelong memories."

 'Ultimate point guard'